 HOW TO GET THERE

-Piazza dei Miracoli is situated about 1.9 kilometers away from the Pisa Centrale train station, or about 25 minutes on foot.
-The closest bus station is Torre 1, located about 90 meters to the west of the square, on the bus Lines 21, LAM Rossa and Navetta E.
+Piazza dei Miracoli is situated about 1.9 kilometers away from the Pisa Centrale railway station, or about 25 minutes on foot.
+The closest bus stop is Torre 1, located about 90 meters to the west of the square, on the bus Lines 21, LAM Rossa and Navetta E.